VolkovLabs/volkovlabs-abc-datasource/README.md

 ## Highlights

-- Use `docker-compose` to start the development environment with provisioned data source and a dashboard.
+- Use `docker-compose` to start the development environment with provisioned data source and dashboard.
 - Provides unit and E2E test configuration.
 - Based on the latest version of Grafana and Grafana Tools.
-- Includes GitHub Actions for CI, E2E and Release.
+- Includes GitHub Actions for CI, E2E, and Release.

 ## Support

-- Subscribe to our [YouTube Channel](https://www.youtube.com/@volkovlabs) and add a comment.
+- Subscribe to our [YouTube Channel](https://www.youtube.com/@volkovlabs) and leave your comments.
-- Premium tier support for the development plugins is available via [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
+- Premium support for the development plugins is available via [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).

 ## License